elbamos/clusteringdatasets/README.md

 Clustering Datasets
 -------------------

 An R-repackaging of datasets useful for evaluating clustering methods.
-The source is <http://cs.joensuu.fi/sipu/datasets>
+The source for most is <http://cs.joensuu.fi/sipu/datasets>

 I would love to include additional clustering datasets, if folks would like to provide them or make a PR.